microsoft/azserialconsole/Azure-virtual-machine-serial-console.md

 `S0:12345:respawn:/sbin/agetty -L 115200 console vt102`

 ## Accessing Serial Console for Windows
 Windows images on Azure do not have [Special Administrative Console](https://technet.microsoft.com/en-us/library/cc787940(v=ws.10).aspx) (SAC) enabled by default.
+SAC is supported on server versions of Windows but is not available on client versions (e.g. Windows 10, Windows 8 or Windows 7).

 To enable Serial console for Windows Virtual Machines please the following steps:

 1. Connect to your Windows virtual machine via Remote Desktop
 2. From an Administrative command prompt run the following commands